Skip to main content

 This standard approach provides immediate value without requiring AWS infrastructure setup or cross-account configuration, making it ideal for organizations that prioritize simplicity while maintaining enterprise-grade security.

-Advanced Enterprise: Customer-Controlled Storage Infrastructure
+1.3.2 Advanced Private Cloud: Customer-Controlled Storage Infrastructure

 • Secure Access Control: Corbado accesses your storage using temporary, limited-scope credentials that you control and can revoke at any time